christopheryoung/chrisyoung/site/prose/blog/posts/2025-11-30_hinst_on_quine.markdown

 Anyway, this is a point that I associate most with Jody Azzouni.
-See, e.g., p. xii and the appendix to the General Introduction of his *Ontology Without Borders*, where he stresses the smae thing.
-At the moment, I can't find the exact passage where Azzouni discusses the literature on this issue, but my recollection is that he thinks this is a widely neglected.
-That may be, but Hinst's paper is a nice and overlooked precedent for it.
+See, e.g., p. xii and the appendix to the General Introduction of his *Ontology Without Borders*, where he stresses the same thing.
+At the moment, I can't find the exact passage where Azzouni discusses the literature on this issue, but my recollection is that he thinks this is a widely neglected point.
+True, but Hinst's paper is a nice and overlooked precedent for it.

 Hinst concludes with a few observations about the failure (as he sees it) of